Internal Floor Area

-The Edinburgh Printmakers developed an exciting, dynamic and ambitious brief for their new Creative Hub.
-They were keen to capture all the characteristics of their very successful existing facility at Union Street, but also expand their business to develop a more inclusive facility for both the production and display of art.
-The new accommodation includes a large printmaking studio – 50% larger than their current facility – with associated dark room, digital printing room, etc., two high quality gallery spaces, a Deli Wine Bar, an Education room, various archive and storage rooms, staff accommodation as well as a series of rentable Creative Industry Studio spaces.
+The Edinburgh Printmakers developed an ambitious brief for their new Creative Hub.
+They were keen to capture all the characteristics of their successful existing facility at Union Street, but also expand their business to create a more inclusive facility for the production and display of art.
+The new accommodation includes a large printmaking studio – 50% larger than their current facility – dark room, two galleries, cafe, shop, education room, various archive and storage rooms, staff accommodation as well as creative industry studios.

-Shared spaces for creative industry practitioners from the fields of design, contemporary craft, fine art, performance and other related arts fields to work collectively are increasingly popular, as people see the benefits and great value in collaborating and sharing resources.
-The Edinburgh Printmakers Creative Hub proposal includes eight Creative Industry Studios, along with an Artist in Residence Flat, which provide rentable space for a diverse range of tenants across the creative industries.
+Shared spaces for creative industry practitioners from the fields of art, craft and design to work collectively are increasingly popular, as people see the benefits in collaborating and sharing resources.
+The Edinburgh Printmakers Creative Hub includes eight creative industry studios, along with an artist in residence flat, which provide rentable space for a diverse range of tenants.

-A key part of the project involves the commissioning of five new permanent artworks.
+Edinburgh Printmakers commissioned three new permanent artworks for the building.
 We have worked closely with the Printmakers and their selected artists to facilitate the coordination and integration of these works into the construction process.